rmhcovid/screentool/README.md

 - Allergy information
 - Reason for presenting and personal assessment of risk

-**As of March 2020** it is in use at the Royal Melbourne Hospital in Victoria, Australia, and a number of other hospitals around the world.
+**As of March 2020** Screentool is in use at the Royal Melbourne Hospital in Victoria, Australia, and a number of other hospitals around the world.

 ![Screenshot](https://user-images.githubusercontent.com/62467480/77226182-6d53dd80-6bca-11ea-8757-e47d094f45f4.png)

 Screentool has been developed by Martin Dutch and is shared with compliments of [The Royal Melbourne Hospital, Victoria, Australia](https://www.thermh.org.au/).

+## Requirements for using the tool

+*Unfortunately we are not in a position to host your institution's health data.
+You must have your own running REDCap system to use this tool.*

+- a [REDCap](https://projectredcap.org/software/) installation and license
+- an outgoing email server and (ideally) a SMS gateway
+- a group email accounts for water clocks and for screening clinic conditions

-## Downloading and using the Project
+## Downloading and using the tool

+Screentool requires a recent version of [REDCap](https://projectredcap.org/software/) which includes the *Alerts and Notifications Function*.

 TODO - Getting the file